Lactifluus piperatus: Similar species

 L. vellereus is larger with a thick stipe, woolly cap and less crowded gills, but is not as tall.
 Russula delica is similar in colour and shape, though has adnate blue-green tinged gills and no milk.
 L. deceptivus is also similar, but is differentiated by its less crowded gills, firmer cap margin and less acrid milk.
 Close to L. piperatus is L. glaucescens, which is differentiated by its milk that dries with a greenish colour.

 Distribution and habitat

 Lactifluus piperatus in the wide sense, i.e. including probably several species, is found in Europe, the Black Sea region in northeastern Turkey, and eastern and central North America east of Minnesota.
 It has been accidentally introduced into Australasia, where it is found under introduced and native trees.
 It is found on the floor in deciduous woodland, particularly under beech (Fagus), and can be found throughout summer and autumn and into early winter.
 It is relatively common, though not as common as the similar L. vellereus.
 L. piperatus is found solitarily or in scattered groups.
 It is sometimes found growing together with Russula cyanoxantha.

 Ecology

 It is a common food source for red squirrels.
+Adults of the pleasing fungus beetle Tritoma biguttata biguttata have been recorded from this mushroom, but it does not seem to be a regular food source for them;

+on the other hand, for the related T.angulata, L.piperatus seems to be by far the most important adult and larval food.

-It is one of several species parasitized by Hypomyces lactifluorum (the lobster mushroom).
+Significantly, L.piperatus is one of several species parasitized by Hypomyces lactifluorum (the lobster mushroom), which takes over the metabolism of its hosts, and in the case of L.piperatus thus stops the production of compounds toxic to humans, vastly increasing its edibility.